project-hadron/discovery-transition-ds/README.rst

 Python version
 --------------

-Python 2.6,  2.7 or 3.5 are not supported.
-Although Python 3.6 is supported, it is recommended to install ``discovery-transition-ds`` against the latest Python 3.8.x whenever possible.
+Python 3.6 or less is not supported.
+Although Python 3.7 is supported, it is recommended to install ``discovery-transition-ds`` against the latest Python 3.8.x or greater whenever possible.

 Pandas version
 --------------